Have you been struggling with how to pronounce the th sound?

 Ask any American how to pronounce the /th/ sounds (yes, there are 2 of them), and they’ll tell you to put your tongue between your upper & lower front teeth.
 Even speech professionals are out there telling you to do this.

-In the Google results of “How to Pronounce the TH sound” you’ve got people wanting you to stick out your tongue.
+In the Google results of “How to Pronounce the TH sound, ” people want you to stick out your tongue.
 If you take a course on accent reduction and your teacher insists that you spend time sticking your tongue out of your mouth, run away fast!

 Do not do this!
 Sticking your tongue out to pronounce the /th/ sounds is yet another pervasive misconception of Standard American English.
 Watch the national news anchors as they report the news.